Last Updated on March 1, 2023 by Luke Feldbrugge

 After training is over, an individual organization must certify the dog and the officer for whatever type of service they will perform before they see active duty.

 Police and military dogs are either trained for a single or dual purpose.
-Dogs used for duties such as back up, tracking, and protection train for a sole purpose.
-Dual purpose dogs undergo training for all of that plus the detection of narcotics or explosives.
+Dogs used for duties such as back up, tracking, and protection train for that sole purpose.
+Dual purpose dogs undergo training for all of those skills, plus the detection of narcotics or explosives.

 Famous Military and Police Dogs

-- Appollo: This K9 was made famous for his heroic acts after the 9/11 terrorist attacks.
+Apollo: This K9 was made famous for his heroic acts after the 9/11 terrorist attacks.
 Amongst the rubble, he searched diligently for survivors and victims, ignoring the cuts and burns on his paws.
-The government bestowed him the Dickin Medal, which is the most honorable award an animal of war can receive.

 Military and police dogs throughout history have proven to be nothing but an asset to our communities and nation.
-They have superpowers that make them the best sidekicks for our soldiers and law enforcement in dangerous situations.
+They have superpowers that make them the best sidekicks for our military personnel and law enforcement who find themselves in dangerous situations.
 Whether it’s sniffing out a bomb at the airport or tracking narcotics at a roadblock, they are a part of what keeps us safe.

 Dogs are the most loyal and trustworthy companions.
 We should look after them the way they look after us.
-Give them nutritional food and if possible, combine the diet plan with joint supplements for your dog.
+Give them nutritious food.
 Make an exercise chart and help them maintain a fit body as much as possible.
 Try out swimming, hiking, and running, which can help boost their immune system.
-In fact, after heavy workouts, treat your four-legged friend with a new toy or bed.
+In fact, after heavy workouts, treat your four-legged friend with a new toy.
 Couple that with the right training, and they are guaranteed not to let you down in the line of duty.

 Homes for Heroes thanks our furry heroes for their remarkable acts of service on National K9 Veteran’s Day and the other 365 days of the year.